TheHolyWaffle/TeamSpeak-3-Java-API/README.md

 ## Getting Started

+**Download**

-First of all, you can always download the latest release [here](../../releases/latest) and add it to the buildpath of your project.
+Standalone Jar: You can download the latest release [here](https://github.com/TheHolyWaffle/TeamSpeak-3-Java-API/tree/mvn-repo/com/github/theholywaffle/teamspeak3-api) and add it to the buildpath of your project.

+or

-Or if you prefer Maven you add the following to your pom.xml:
+Maven: add the following to your pom.xml

 ```xml
 <project>